mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.render.Film.put(self, block)

-        Merge an image block into the film
+        Merge an image block into the film.
+This methods should be thread- safe.

         Parameter ``block`` (:py:obj:`mitsuba.render.ImageBlock`):
             *no description available*